Alphoenixx/BitBusters_Challenge1_TMP/README.md

 manhattan_analysis.ipynb (The main Jupyter Notebook with all our code and analysis)

-manhattan_presentation.pptx and manhattan_presentation.pdf (A summary of our findings and recommendations)
+manhattan_presentation.pdf (A summary of our findings and recommendations)